-2.1.124 Matters of national concern such as climate change and carbon emissions are echoed at a local level.
+2.1.11 Matters of national concern such as climate change and carbon emissions are echoed at a local level.
 The response to such issues will vary in the local context and can be influenced by local decisions and priorities, although these are areas where central policy - such as the ban on biodegradable waste going to landfill and commitment for Scotland to become carbon neutral by 2040 - will also dictate action at a local level.
 Funding to support the Scottish Government's climate change objectives is not yet clear.
-The Council has recognised a Climate Change emergency and is in the process of developing a Climate Change Strategy in response to this.
-This will have significant impact on the Council's spending priorities and in particular the capital plan.